This post may contain affiliate links. Read my disclosure policy.

 Pumpkin Quinoa Breakfast Bars have all the autumn flavors you love, plus plenty of protein and whole grains.
-As it bakes, your house will be filled with the warm pumpkin spice aromas of cinnamon, ginger, and nutmeg.
-Sweetened with maple syrup and studded with pecans for even more fall flavor, these pumpkin breakfast bars are sweet and satisfying.
-And this easy breakfast recipe is perfect to make ahead and pack on the go.
-Plus these gluten free breakfast bars are one of my kids’ favorite snacks and one of the best gluten free pumpkin recipes for fall.
+As it bakes, your house will be filled with the aroma of warm fall spices.
+Easy, sweet, satisfying, and perfect to make ahead and pack on the go or grab as a snack.
+They are definitely one of the best gluten free pumpkin recipes for fall.

-But you know what I’m “just sayin’?
-I’m just sayin’ that I’m going to sneak the dreaded quinoa into his after school snack…
+But you know what I’m “just sayin'”?
+I’m just sayin’ that I’m going to sneak the dreaded quinoa into his breakfast or after school snack…

 Pumpkin Breakfast Bars with Quinoa